Where it all began…

 Even before setting up our mutual building society in 1849, Fox had done a tremendous amount for the people of Nottingham, not least in areas such as adult education, public health and the abolition of slavery.

-Left - The Nottingham’s founder, Samuel Fox
+Left - Nottingham Building Society's founder, Samuel Fox

 Right - Location of the Fox family’s grocery store on High Street